Travel advisory: Multiple advisories in effect. Check before you travel.View ×

 More frequently asked questionsQ.
 What is the general policy for face coverings?

-A. It is mandatory for all passengers to wear face coverings (even if you have received the vaccine) at all times when at a BC Ferries terminal or on one of our ferries.
+A. It is mandatory for all passengers to wear face coverings (even if you have received the vaccine) when indoors at a BC Ferries terminal or on a ferry.